Can You Switch Health Insurance at Any Time?

 In-Network Providers

-Check whether your primary care doctor, specialists and preferred hospital are in the new plan's network.
+Check whether your primary care doctor and specialists are in the new plan's network.
+Confirm your preferred hospital is covered too.
 Out-of-network care costs more and may not be covered at all.
 HMO and EPO plans restrict coverage to in-network providers only.

 firstAidKit icon